Leaps Beyond the Seen: Reinforced Reasoning Augmented Generation for Clinical Notes: Methodology

 \subsection{GRO: Group-Based Retriever Optimization}

-To ensure that the retrieved reasoning paths effectively enhance LLM generation, the reward is provided when the reasoning paths reaches the maximum length.
-This delayed feedback (episodic reward) allows the model to evaluate the overall quality of complete paths in supporting long-form discharge instruction generation.
+To ensure that the retrieved paths can enhance LLM generation, a reward is provided when the reasoning paths reach the predefined length.
+This delayed feedback (episodic reward) allows the model to evaluate the overall quality of complete paths in supporting long-form instruction generation.

-\textbf{Mixture of Rewards.} In our work, the reward is designed to evaluate and refine each reasoning path based on two criteria: \ding{182} it contains concepts that appear in the ground-truth discharge instruction (ground-truth concepts), directly contributing to accurate LLM outputs; and \ding{183} it includes semantically related concepts that can guide the LLM toward generating relevant and coherent content.
+\textbf{Mixture of Rewards.} The evaluation of each reasoning path $P$ is based on two criteria: \ding{182} it contains concepts that appear in the ground-truth discharge instruction, directly contributing to accurate LLM outputs; and \ding{183} it includes semantically related concepts that can guide the LLM toward generating relevant content.

 To ensure these objectives are reflected in the episodic rewards, we adopt the following design.
-First, inspired by recent formulations of verifiable rewards~\cite{lambert2024t, guo2025deepseek}, we introduce a binary reward that assigns a value of 1 if the path contains any ground-truth concept.
-Second, we incorporate a soft reward based on the embedding similarity between the concepts explored in the path $P$ and the ground-truth concepts $\hat{C}$.
-Thus, the reward for a reasoning path $P$ is formulated as:
+First, inspired by recent formulations of verifiable rewards~\cite{lambert2024t, guo2025deepseek}, we introduce a binary reward that assigns a value of 1 if the path contains any ground-truth concepts.
+Second, we incorporate a soft reward based on the embedding similarity between the concepts explored in $P$ and the ground-truth concepts $\hat{C}$.
+Thus, the reward for reasoning path $P$ is formulated as: